Kostr/UEFI-Lessons/README.md

 - Lesson 21: Override order for PCD variables
 - Lesson 22: Feature flag PCD and its comparision to BOOLEAN fixed at build PCD
 - Lesson 23: PatchableInModule PCDs and how they can be changed via `GenPatchPcdTable`/`PatchPcdValue` utilities
+- Lesson 24: Dynamic/DynamicEx PCDs
+- Lesson 25: More on PCDs

 ______